Mediashare/Spider/README.md

 # Spider
-:dizzy: Spider is a php command line tool that allows you to crawl a website for informations scraping.
+:dizzy: Spider is a PHP command line tool that allows you to crawl a website for informations scraping.

-Spider is a crawler of website modulable write in Php.
+Spider is a crawler of website modulable write in PHP.
 The tool allows you to retrieve information and execute code on website pages.
 It can be useful for SEO or security audit purposes.
-Users have the possibility to use the modules created by the community or to create their own modules (written in Php via a web interface).
+Users have the possibility to use the modules created by the community or to create their own modules (written in PHP via a web interface).

 ### What is a Crawler?
 A crawler is an indexing robot, it automatically explores the pages of a website.